O’Ward gets 1st IndyCar win at Texas after big 1st-lap crash

 “It just takes one person when everybody is nose to tail,” he said.

 Fittipaldi, who at Texas ran his first IndyCar races since 2018, said the field suddenly showed down ahead of him and, “I had nowhere to go.”
-He said he had a sprained finger.

 “Watching that, I’m glad Conor is OK, glad everybody is OK,” Rossi said when viewing a replay.